 Optional: try using a turkey baster, empty condiment spray bottle, or other blower to move the grains.
 How does strength of the wind affect the results?

-Wind-sorting: Place a large lasagna or roasting pan on a table or floor.
+Wind-sorting: Place a large lasagna or roasting pan on the ground.
 Mark three crosswise lines, dividing the pan into four sections.
 Make a mixture of different sized pebbles ranging from ¼” to 1” in diameter (about one cup total).
 Pour this mixture out in a row, about two inches from one end of the pan.
 Now have the children take turns using the balloon pump to blow on the pile from this end of the pan so it spreads out lengthwise.
 After a few pumps, analyze which materials ended up in each section.
 Was there a difference between how far the smallest, lightest kinds traveled and how far the heavier kinds traveled?
 Where might sorting like this occur in nature?
 (Beaches, deserts.)

 UPPER GRADES CHALLENGE: Angle of Repose (Grades 5-6)